AlanViraj-Kingston/Image-Management-System/server/SWAGGER_GUIDE.md

 # Swagger API Documentation Guide

-This guide explains how to access and use the Swagger/OpenAPI documentation for all services in the Medical Image Management System.
+This guide explains how to access and use the Swagger/OpenAPI documentation for all services in HealthBridge.

 ## Quick Access